 It’s also a gold star Dark Sky Park, this means it officially gets dark enough to see ‘the full array of visible sky phenomena’ when the moon isn’t out.
 It’s no mistake the Sliding Springs Observatory is just down the road.

 Wadbilliga National Park — 6 Hours From Sydney

 If you’re looking for a real wilderness weekender head into Wadbilliga National Park.
 Nestled between the Snowy Mountains and the South Coast, Wadbilliga features a range of habitats from alpine to coastal with rugged gorges straight out of the Northern Territory.

-The Tuross River runs throughout the park and eventually leaps off a series of jagged granite cliffs as the Tuross Falls.
-Camping at the Cascades campground is situated on the river and the cascades produce the purest, all-natural, organic white noise around.
+The Tuross River runs throughout the park and eventually leaps off a series of jagged granite cliffs at the Tuross Falls.
+The Cascades campground is situated on the river and the cascades produce the purest, all-natural, organic white noise around.
 It’s the perfect starting point for the Tuross Falls and Cascades walking tracks (had fun naming this place didn’t they?) but be quick, bookings are essential.

 Deua National Park — 4.5 Hours From Sydney

 ‘A perfect location, between Canberra and the sea’ — sounds like a dodgy real-estate agent on full bore but there’s some truth to it thanks to Deua National Park.
 Beneath the delicate ferns and tranquil rivers lies a band of everyone’s favourite cavemaker – limestone – which is responsible for some incredible geological formations within the park.

 Top of the list is The Big Hole, a 100m metre deep, open-roofed cave.
 As the name suggests, it’s effin’ huge and from the viewing platform you can gaze directly into its yawning mouth (hell).
 From here you can continue on to see the stalactites hanging under the Marble Arch and explore some cheeky slot canyons.